 I have used a derivation of wreck it for the Remainers.
 Before the vote the Leavers were perceived as the wreckers.

 So what are the advantages of remaining?
 The flip side to all my points stated above could equally be the corollary to support the Remainers.
 The fact that we are one of the world leaders and a recognised economic powerhouse with a go-to culture and with a legal system which is recognised as an enviable universal model all these achievements have been developed whilst we have been a member of this apparent claustrophobic, dogmatic, self-opinionated club, the EU.
 Some people might say, considering our global dominance achieved under this ogre, then let’s have more insularism, dogmatism and opinionatedness.
 Why spoil a good thing?
 Change should never be just for changes sake.

-Being in the ‘real world’ for many years and having interviewed over 25,000 candidates from all sectors of society and experienced recessions and ‘boom’ periods first hand my personal view would be less judgemental and less predictive.
+Being in the ‘real world’ for many years and having interviewed over 25,000 candidates from all sectors of society and industries and experienced recessions and ‘boom’ periods first hand my personal view would be less judgemental and less predictive.
 Cutting through the political rhetoric and posturing, my experience tells me that both arguments are meritorious.
 The change will not be dramatic but rather developmental.
 The trading base may change its emphasis but it is critical that the 27 countries of the EU must recognise individually or collectively that we are on a world trading stage.
 Bumpy rides are inherent of the world dynamic.
 And as part of a collective club called the EU or on our tod we shall have to create and implement policies which have a global reach and are empathetic for a more disparate and discerning audience.
 Today’s markets are technology led, fast forward where change is endemic.
 We need to promote a nimble, flexible and opportunistic culture.
 Adopt and acknowledge that reality and we are all winners whether in the Brexit or Wrexit arena.